Chile's housing market strengthens

 However tenants in fixed term contracts and in contracts exceeding one year can only be evicted through long judicial proceedings.

-Chile ranks as an upper-middle income economy according to the World Bank.
-It has a track record of sustained growth, having grown at an annual average of 5.6% from 1990 to 2007, among the highest growth rates in the world.
+Chile is an upper-middle income economy with a track record of sustained growth, its GDP having grown at an annual average of 5.6% from 1990 to 2007, among the highest growth rates in the world.
+Strong growth continued from 2008 to 2012, with an economic contraction of only 1.6% in 2009, amidst the global financial crisis.
+Chile then rebounded with 5.8% growth in 2010, despite the earthquake.
+From 2011 to 2013 there was average growth of 5.2%.